ibm-cloud-docs/AnalyticsEngine/best-practices.md

 - **Tune kernel settings for Spark interactive jobs**

   When running large Spark interactive jobs, you might need to adjust kernel settings to tune resource allocation.
-To get the maximum performance from your cluster for a Spark job, see [Kernel settings](Kernel-Settings.html).
+To get the maximum performance from your cluster for a Spark job, make sure the kernel settings for memory and executor are correct.
+See [Kernel settings](Kernel-Settings.html).

 - **Store temporary files on the cluster prudently**